Research & Roadmap

 The work aligns with priorities in digital health, behavioral science, and human-computer interaction.

-Important: AwareFlow is not a medical device and does not provide diagnosis or treatment.
+AwareFlow is not a medical device and does not provide diagnosis or treatment.
 The research described here reflects areas of investigation, not clinical claims.

 Problem & Opportunity

-Subtle habits such as sniffing, throat clearing, or repetitive sounds are common and often unconscious.
+Subtle habits such as sniffing, throat clearing, or other repetitive sounds are common and often unconscious.
+These behaviors can impact focus, relationships, and perceived social tension, particularly in contexts such as misophonia.

 - They often occur without awareness